 If you have any concerns or doubts about an email that appears to be from eTrigue.com, please contact us immediately.

 Email fraud is an increasingly common danger for today’s unsuspecting online consumers and business users.

-A popular scam is the growing practice of “phishing,” where the perpetrator uses email to lure you to fake Web sites (designed for legitimacy) and then asks you to disclose confidential personal information, like your eTrigue user name and password.
+A popular scam is the practice of “phishing,” where the perpetrator uses email to lure you to fake Web sites (designed to look legitimate) and then asks you to disclose confidential personal information, like your eTrigue user name and password.

 Phishing scams are becoming increasingly sophisticated and may even include a phone component.
 In this twist, criminals include a telephone number in their emails rather than a Web site address.
 When a victim calls the number, a person or an automated system asks for your personal and/or account information.

 eTrigue will never ask

 eTrigue will never contact you by email or phone asking you to reveal your user name and password.
 If you receive a suspicious email or phone call asking for this or other sensitive information about your account, contact us.

 You can protect yourself against phishing attacks by learning to identify suspicious emails.

 Be suspicious of emails that use urgent requests or dramatic scare tactics to entice you to respond.
 Contact us if you doubt the authenticity of any email that appears to come from eTrigue.

 - Be wary even if the email or site uses some of eTrigue’s images and logos.
 Many fraudulent sites use copyrighted images taken from the Web.